nikbearbrown/mba-economics/chapters/26-the-neoclassical-perspective.md

 **Exercise 5 — Stress-test both frameworks.** Ask an LLM to identify a real economic episode that the Keynesian framework explains well but the neoclassical doesn't, and one where the reverse is true.
 The answer should engage with specific historical episodes, not abstract claims.

-## What comes next

-Chapter 27 — Money and Banking introduces the institutional framework for understanding monetary policy.
-Chapter 28 — Monetary Policy and Bank Regulation covers the Federal Reserve's tools and decisions.
-Chapter 30 — Fiscal Policy covers government spending and taxes.
-The synthesis between Keynesian and neoclassical perspectives runs through all of these — both schools have contributed to how modern macro policy actually operates.

-**What would change my mind.** The case that supply-side reforms produce durable gains rests on cross-country and long-run evidence that's correlational.
-If new evidence showed that supply-side reforms produce smaller or shorter-lived effects than is commonly assumed, the case for neoclassical priority over Keynesian intervention would weaken.

-**Still puzzling.** I do not have a clean account of why some recessions produce sustained output losses (the U.S. and Europe after 2008) while others don't (the U.S. after the early 1980s recessions).
-The supply-side story would predict full recovery in both cases; the demand-side story can explain persistent losses but doesn't predict why they happen sometimes and not others.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 26: The Neoclassical Perspective (Policy Brief Project)